 Barnes & Noble – Children can earn a FREE book after reading 8 books and keeping track of them in a reading log.

 Book Adventure – After your child reads a book, they take a 10-minute quiz to make sure they understood what they read.
 They earn points based on how much they remember from reading the book.
 There are hundreds of books to choose from in all reading levels.
 Once they have earned enough points they can trade them in for prizes.

 Half Price Books – Kids ages 14 and under can earn a $5 HPB Back-to-School Bucks gift card for reading 300 minutes and turning in their completed reading log.

 Scholastic Summer Challenge – Log your reading minutes at the Scholastic site and your child will be able to participate in a World Record challenge, as well as earn prizes.

 Many public libraries offer summer reading programs, story time, and other activities throughout the summer, so be sure to check with your local library.
 Here are some in the Utah area:

-Salt Lake County Summer Reading – Salt Lake County Library has a big summer reading kickoff celebration on Saturday, June 4 in West Jordan.
-Those who finish the program will receive a free book or a $5 fine waiver.
+Salt Lake County Summer Reading – Salt Lake County Library has a big summer reading program from June through July.

 Utah State Fair Read and Win Reading Program – Children ages 6-12 who read 10 books and fill out and mail in the reading record form on the Utah State Fair site can get a FREE ticket to the Utah State Fair in September and a voucher for one free carnival ride and a small lemonade.

-Provo City Library Summer Reading – Beginning June 4, 2016, sign up and set a goal with the Provo City Library summer reading program to earn prizes.
+Provo City Library Summer Reading – Sign up and set a goal with the Provo City Library summer reading program to earn prizes.
 There are also summer activities and an end-of-summer party.